stephenxs/SONiC/doc/qos/dynamically-headroom-calculation.md

 - When a port's cable length or speed updated, headroom of all lossless priority groups will be updated according to the well-known formula and then programed to ASIC.
 - When a port is shut down/started up or its headroom size is updated, the size of shared buffer pool will be adjusted accordingly.
 The less the headroom, the more the shared buffer and vice versa.
 By doing so, we are able to have as much shared buffer as possible.
-- When SONiC switch is upgraded from statically look-up to dynamically calculation, a port's headroom size of all the lossless priority groups will remain untouched until its cable length or speed updated.
-The shared buffer pool will always be adjusted according to the headroom size.
+- When SONiC switch is upgraded from statically look-up to dynamically calculation, a port's headroom size of all the lossless priority groups will be calculated.
+The shared buffer pool will be adjusted according to the headroom size as well.
 - Pre-defined table isn't required any more.
 When a new platform supports SONiC only a few parameters are required.
 - Support arbitrary cable length.
 - Support headroom override, which means user can configure static headroom on certain ports.
-- Only priority groups 3-4 are treated as lossless priority and their headrooms will be updated dynamically as mentioned above.
-If lossless traffic need to run on other priorities, headroom override can be used to achieve that.
+- Priority groups on which lossless traffic runs on is configurable.
+By default they're 3, 4.
 - Ports' speed and cable length need to be statically configured.

 ### Backward compatibility